 Welcome to the online home of Schoenberg Guitars!

-We are two different enterprises based at 106 Main Street in Tiburon, California.
-First, we are our own line of top quality, tradition-based hand-built Schoenberg guitars.
-And, second, we are the store in which they, along with the instruments of other top builders -- as well as new & vintage guitars, mandolins, ukuleles & banjos -- are bought, sold, & repaired.
-We cater to the needs of experienced musicians looking for one-of-a-kind instruments and, also, to the new player and absolute beginner.
+We are two overlapping enterprises here at 106 Main Street in Tiburon, California.
+First, we are our own tradition-based Schoenberg Guitars, representing the very best of the hand-builder's art in sound-quality, playability & projection.
+And, second, we are the friendly brick-and-mortar store where these and other great instruments are bought, sold, traded & repaired.
+Our unique inventory includes many of the finest vintage Martins & Gibsons available anywhere--even some one-of-a-kind museum pieces-- as well as old & new guitars, mandolins, ukuleles & banjos, all from brand-name-makers and hand-builders.
+And we carry the best-sounding instruments we can!
+We cater to the experienced musicians looking for 'lifetime' instruments and, also, to the absolute beginner looking for an inexpensive yet playable entry-level one.
 In fact, we have outstanding instruments at all price levels, and these include a custom set-up!
 (We have a reputation for our great set-ups, done while you wait.)
-We also host in-shop concerts by world-class musicians & offer lessons taught by a first-class instructor.
+And we're not just guitars.
+We have a huge selection of ukuleles, from inexpensive to hand-made.
+And mandolins at all price-points.
+We also host in-shop concerts by world-class musicians & offer lessons from a first-rate instructor.
 And here, our online home, is the place to find all of our wares & information about our activities.

 Thanks for dropping by!!

 Our Newest Instruments